 - Established the lecture series Soft Landing Presents.
 In 2016 and 2017, over 1000 people attended this series which included talks on the Democratic Republic of Congo, Refugee Resettlement in Missoula, Montana, Eritrea and Iraq.

 - Conducted two ally trainings in which 50+ members of our community participated.

 - Celebrated a First Thanksgiving, a joint project with the IRC, that provided a wonderful community welcome for refugee families and native Missoulians.
 We sold over 200 tickets for the event!

-- Collected donations to fully furnish apartments for our first refugee families.
+- Collect donations to help the IRC fully furnish apartments for over 35 refugee families.